By contributing columnist, Hank Coleman

 But, if you’re fine with your financial advisor not providing hand-holding services, robo-advisors can be a great automated approach to investing.
 You’ll need a sense of your investing goals and time horizon.
 And, you need to be prepared to ride out a market dip with a robo-advisor who you can’t call.

 Robo Advisors are Best if you Don’t Have a Lot to Invest

 Robo Advisors are Best if you Like the DIFY (do-it-for-you) Approach

 With robo-advisors, you have to be willing to give up control over your investment choices.
 Robo-advisors are the perfect choice for investors who don’t have enough time, interest, or knowledge to pick the best investments.

-Investing with a Traditional Human Financial Advisor
+Benefits of Investing with a Traditional Human Financial Advisor

 Traditional Advisors are Best for More Targeted Advice

 You Like Meeting Face to Face

 If you like to meet face to face and look someone in the eye when you turn over a pile of money to him or her, then you’re not alone.
 A lot of people are still simply not comfortable conducting business solely online.
 Traditional financial advisors manage your investment portfolio and are also available to listen to your questions and fears.
 You have someone to call even if it’s to calm your fears or reassure you that you’re doing the right thing.
 You can visit a traditional financial planner in their office.

 The firms that run robo-advisors typically have a customer service phone line you can call, but they’re there to answer questions about the service or website, not provide investment advice.
 With robo-advisors, there typically isn’t a single person responsible for your account.

 Greater Control Over Investments